celery/celery/CONTRIBUTING.rst

 A bug could be fixed by some other improvements and fixes - it might not have an existing report in the bug tracker.
-Make sure you're using the latest releases of celery, billiard, kombu, amqp and vine.
+Make sure you're using the latest releases of celery, billiard, kombu, amqp, and vine.

 5) **Collect information about the bug**.